splendiddata/pg_sqlparser/README.md

 ## Branches
 The Postgres_13 branch contains a parser based on the PostgreSQL 13 parser.<br>
 The Postgres_14 branch contains a parser based on the PostgreSQL 14 parser.<br>
+The Postgres_15 branch contains a parser based on the PostgreSQL 15 parser.<br>
-The main branch is based on the PostgreSQL 15.3 parser.
+The main branch is based on the PostgreSQL 16 parser.
+But this is still work in progress!!!